-Your marriage could also benefit from a little more laughter to reduce stress and create a bond with the one you love.
+Your marriage could also benefit from a little more laughter.
+This has been shown to reduce stress and create a bond with the one you love.
 Proverbs 17:22 teaches us that “a joyful heart is good medicine.”
-Nineteenth-century preacher Henry Ward Beecher said, “A person without a sense of humor is like a wagon without springs — jolted by every pebble in the road.
-Good humor makes all things tolerable.”
+Also, nineteenth-century preacher Henry Ward Beecher said, “A marriage without a sense of humor is like a wagon without springs — jolted by every pebble in the road.
+Humor makes all things tolerable.”

 Make it part of your mission in life to laugh with your spouse.
-Surprise your spouse by breaking into a dance or belting out a song with no warning.
-Anything that takes you out of your comfort zone will usually do the trick.
+You can dance, you can model, you can sing.
+Most things that take you out of your comfort zone will usually do the trick.
 Not taking yourself so seriously is the first step toward bringing a dose of laughter into your marriage.

 Adding meaningful touch to play and laughter is the final spark that reignites a marriage lost to the kid-centered home.
 Your spouse needs to be touched at least 12 times a day.
 Don’t stand there and go, “1-2-3-4-5 . . .”
-These touches are not to be given all at once.
-Spread them out from morning to night.
-Think through the variety of touches available to you, such as nonsexual touches, hugs, hand-holding and kisses.
+These touches should not be given all at once.
+So spread them out from morning to night.
+Think through the variety of touches available to you:

 Can you remember the last time you and your spouse hugged for more than 30 seconds?
 A midday hug communicates to your lover that things are good and you can relax together.
 It also can communicate that you are not in a rush and you have nowhere else you’d rather be.

-And don’t forget about holding hands.
+And don’t forget about holding hands!
 The next time you’re in the car or watching a movie together, reach for your lover’s hand.
-It’s a strong nonverbal way to say, “I love you” and speaks volumes to the kids about your commitment.
+It’s a strong nonverbal way to say to your spouse, “I love you” and speaks volumes to the kids about your commitment.

-Or how about a lengthy, passionate kiss with your spouse . . . outside the bedroom.
-Kisses can sometimes feel like meal prayers — a bit rushed, obligatory and lacking in relationship.
+Kisses can sometimes feel like meal prayers — a bit rushed, obligatory, and lacking in relationship.
 Slow down and share a smooch like it could be your last.
-Surprise your lover tonight and plant one on him or her.
-If your kids are in the room during this kissing scene, all the better.
+Surprise your lover tonight and give them a kiss to remember.
+If your kids are in the room during this kissing scene, all the better!

 Taking back your life and marriage from the kid-centered home is one of the most fulfilling endeavors you can undertake and one of the greatest gifts you can give your children.
 Resolve today to invite more play, laughter and touch into your relationship.
 You can fully enjoy the person you married and chose to have kids with.
-You can be a great parent . . . and a great lover!
+You can learn how to love your spouse the way you used to.
+Both are possible: you can be a great parent and a great lover!